Who is Tilt for?

 What kinds of teams should use Tilt?

-Currently, we’re focused on helping teams that develop microservices, because that’s where the pain is most acute.
+Currently, we’re focused on helping teams that develop multi-service apps, because that’s where the pain is most acute.

 - Do you always have 5 terminal windows open to stream the logs of all your servers, because you’re not sure where to look?